gvpm/TUFFEngine/README.md

     The idea of this log is that it takes a screenshot of the road in each step of the simulation.

-    It will create a .txt file for each density simulated the name will be the density value.
+    It will create a .txt file for each density simulated, the name will be the density value.

     Each line will have a byte for all the cells in the grid.
 The byte will be set as **1** if the cell is occupied and **0** if the cell is not occupied.